Cat Hiding Behavior: When to Worry & When It's Normal

 | Hiding Duration | What It Probably Means | What You Should Do |

-| A few hours | Totally normal, chill out. | Leave them alone.
-They’ll reappear when they’re ready to judge you again. |
+| A few hours | Totally normal, chill out | Leave them alone.
+They'll reappear when ready to judge you again. |

-| 12–24 hours | Possibly stress or overstimulation. | Make sure they’re eating, drinking, and using the litter box. |
+| 12-24 hours | Possibly stress or overstimulation | Make sure they're eating, drinking, and using the litter box. |

-| Over 24 hours | Red flag. | Schedule a vet visit, especially if paired with no eating, weird posture, or lethargy. |
+| Over 24 hours | Red flag territory | Schedule a vet visit, especially with no eating, weird posture, or lethargy. |

-| Several days | Emergency. | Your cat’s not “just shy.”
-Something’s wrong, call the vet. |
+| Several days | Emergency situation | Your cat's not "just shy."
+Something's wrong.
+Call the vet. |

-If your cat’s in a new environment (like after moving), hiding for a few days is common.
-But if you’ve lived in the same house for years and suddenly can’t find them, start worrying.
+If your cat's in a new environment (like after moving), hiding for a few days is common.

 "But My Cat Always Hides, That's Just Her Personality"